shadowed1/ChromeOS_PowerControl/README.md

 ## Requires Developer Mode.

 ### - Customize battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.
-### - Features global commands and can optionally disable Intel Turbo Boost on boot automatically.
+### - Features global commands for ease of use.
+### Can optionally disable Intel Turbo Boost on boot automatically if user has rootfs verification disabled
 ### - Customize CPU clock speed in relation to temperature; unlike Intel's spicier approach.

 ### __How to Install:__